-Due to concerns about safe travel during the global Covid-19 pandemic, RSVP was forced to reschedule its 2020 conference, originally to be held at Temple University from 10-12 September.
+Due to concerns about safe travel during the global Covid-19 pandemic, RSVP was forced to reschedule its 2020 conference, originally to be held at Temple University, for 2021.
 In lieu of an in-person conference, we hosted a series of free online events designed to engage our members and newcomers alike.

 With the success of our inaugural “salon” in September 2020, RSVP’s membership elected to continue offering free virtual events throughout the 2020-2021 academic year.
-Below is a record of our panels, interviews, workshops, roundtables, Twitter chatter, and conversations — all moments of connection with our colleagues and Victorian periodicals during an otherwise distanced and disconcerting time.
+Below is a record of our panels, interviews, workshops, roundtables, Twitter chatter, and conversations — all moments of connection we found with both colleagues and Victorian periodicals during an otherwise distanced and disconcerting time.

 2021 Digital Salon Events

-Our 2021 Digital Salon events convened once a month and included a variety of topics and formats.
+Our 2021 Digital Salon events convened once a month and included a variety of topics.

 2020 RSVP Digital Salon